johnking7/link-docs/how_does_it_work.rst

 BlobStore
 =========

 The principle smart contract on the Link blockchain is :ref:`blobstore`.
 It uses `IPFS <https://ipfs.io/>`_ as the underlying storage layer.
-Anyone can store a `blob <https://en.wikipedia.org/wiki/Binary_large_object>`_ of data and get back a `blobId <http://docs.link-blockchain.org/projects/blobstore/en/latest/blobid.html>`_.
+Anyone can store a `blob <https://en.wikipedia.org/wiki/Binary_large_object>`_ of data and get back a :ref:`blobId`.
 This data is publically readable to everyone.

 BlobStore has a rudimentary revisioning system so blobs can be updated while retaining their blobId and revision history.